SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 4. Integration and Testing

 The fourth stage is to link units from the developer teams and integrate them into a system (after unit testing).
-Perform all test operations (Functional and non-functional) to ensure the system meets the requirements.
+Then, perform all test operations (functional and non-functional) to ensure the system meets the requirements.
 In case of irregularities, report and continue tracking progress, checking via tools such as traceability data, ALM.

-After all functional and non-functional testing activities have been started, they will start testing with specific objects such as customers or released to the market, thanks to this step, the errors in the previous steps that we did omit will be removed.
+After all functional and non-functional testing activities have been started, they will start testing with specific customers.
+Thanks to this step, the errors in the previous steps that we omitted will be removed.

 Please ensure that the test criteria are met and deploy the application in the respective environment.
 Also, perform an environmental check after the application is deployed to make sure the application is free of problems.